Skip to content

 Posted on by Karen Cioffi

-Wikipedia puts it pretty simple:
+Wikipedia puts it pretty simply:

 “Social media marketing is the process of gaining website traffic or attention through social media sites.
 Social media marketing programs usually center on efforts to create content that attracts attention and encourages readers to share it with their social networks.”